hyosung11/Launch-School/Courses/journal.md

 14:32 I'm a little tired, but I feel pretty upbeat and good about my landing a job soon and continuing on my software engineering journey.

 14:48 Killing myself with simple mistakes like using `slice` when I want to use `split`.
 Ugh.

+17:06 Tough problem that Deepak gave me, but I learned some new things.
+Tired right now.